You don’t need much to start doing yoga. Here a few things that you might want to pick up before you begin your practice:

 This app is free, but a subscription is roughly $10/month or $40/year.
 With more than 200 yoga, Pilates, and meditation classes, along with a website and community, this is one of the most comprehensive apps and well worth the money.

 Remember, if you have any physical or medical conditions, talk with your doctor before starting any exercise routine, even if it’s a light yoga practice.
 While we can’t help you with asanas or meditation, Thesis Editor can help you with editing, formatting, and statistics to help you relieve stress!
 Get in touch with us today to see how we can be of assistance.
-Whether you’re just starting out and need some guidance or research assistance, or you’re in the thick of things and need editing and consultation, or need a final round of editing and formatting, we’ve got you covered! < Formatting Friday: Putting Tables into your Dissertation Scholarly Writing: Words and Phrases to Avoid in Your Dissertation >
+Whether you’re just starting out and need some guidance or research assistance, or you’re in the thick of things and need editing and consultation, or need a final round of editing and formatting, we’ve got you covered! < Self-Care During COVID-19 EndNote: An Introduction >